multiplemonomials/MbedSysview/README.md

 #### A way to visualize your multithreaded Mbed OS application like never before!
 ![Task Picture](https://app.box.com/shared/static/1a2hbqf2qcwzbaudxe43cg1l8one04bz.png)

 MbedSysview is a library that connects the Mbed OS task scheduler to the [SEGGER SystemView](https://www.segger.com/products/development-tools/systemview/) profiling & analysis software.
 SystemView is an amazingly useful tool  which shows a complete picture of all task executions, thread switches, and other events of interest in your application.
 It works by having code running on the target log messages to a low-overhead buffer when events such as task switches occur.
 These events are then read out over a J-Link debugger and processed by the host application to generate a complete picture of activity on the device.
-The entire system is extremely efficient and can log tens of thousands of events per second with microsecond timing accuracy.
+The library is extremely efficient and can log tens of thousands of events per second with microsecond timing accuracy.

 ## What Can MbedSysview Do?
 ![Contexts View](https://app.box.com/shared/static/638t8pp9h89vy1ustlb6jqx28x2sinmk.png)
 - Show all the thread activity in your application
 - Profile thread executions and other events of interest with microsecond accuracy and very little overhead
 - Display aggregate statistics, such as how much CPU each thread is consuming and how long it runs for on each execution
+- Be extended to display custom information, such as markers for events and printouts from the application
 - Provide an extremely handy way to visualize and debug resource issues on embedded systems!

 ## What you Need to Use SystemView
 - MCU that is [supported by SEGGER J-Link](https://www.segger.com/supported-devices/jlink/)
 - Any standalone J-Link debug probe, or a dev board with a J-Link On-Board
-  - Many Mbed boards, such as STM32 Nucleo boards, can have alternate firmware loaded that converts their debuggers into a J-Link On-Board
+  - Many Mbed boards, such as STM32 Nucleo boards, can have alternate firmware loaded that converts their debuggers into a J-Link On-Board.
+[Instructions for Nucleo boards](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/)
 - License for SEGGER SystemView.
 SystemView is free for educational and hobby use.
 For commercial use it costs roughly $1000 per seat.

 ## Setting Up the Library